Dion: Distributed Orthonormalized Updates: Dion without Weight Sharding

-To build intuition behind Dion, we begin by considering a simplified scenario without weight sharding or distributed computation.
-For clarity, we consider optimizing a single $m \times n$ parameter matrix, denoted by $X$.
-At each step $t$, let $X_t$ represent the current parameter, $G_t$ the gradient, and $M_t$ the momentum matrix.
+For intuition, we begin by considering a simplified scenario without weight sharding.
+We consider optimizing a parameter matrix $X$ with dimensions $|I|\times |J|$, where $|I|$ and $|J|$ are the ``out'' and ``in'' dimensions.
+Let $G$ denote the current gradient, and $M$ the momentum buffer.